Using the TppConfiguration command line tool

 Some switches require master admin authentication.
 They are noted in the table below.
 When you use a switch that requires master admin authentication, you can either:

-• Provide the -username: and -password: inline in the command.
+• Provide the -username and -password inline in the command.
+(Required if you are scripting the command.)

 • Wait until prompted by the application to enter the master admin credentials.